Accumulation of individual fitness or wealth as a population game: Average wealth

 \subsection{The case $v<c$}

-In this classical case in evolutionary game theory the unique evolutionarily stable strategy is to play H with probability $x^{\ast }=v/c$.
-If everybody else in the population uses this strategy, then it is an optimal strategy for each individual (presuming they strive to maximize the expected wealth gain in each interaction.
-Indeed, this is the unique symmetric Nash equilibrium strategy in the population game for any $N$.
-However, with $N$ finite, there also exist other, asymmetric population equilibria.
-For instance, let $N>3$, and suppose that individual $1$ plays H, individual $2$ plays \textit{D}, and all others randomize and play H with probability
+In this classical case in evolutionary game theory, the unique evolutionarily stable strategy in $G\left( v,c\right) $ is to play H with probability $x^{\ast }=v/c$.
+If everybody else in the population uses this strategy, then it is an optimal strategy for any individual who strives to maximize\ his or her expected net wealth gain in each interaction.
+If all individuals play $x^{\ast }=v/c$ in all matchings, then the probability for a fight (HH) in a random match is $q^{\ast }=v^{2}/c^{2}$.

-The probability that an opponent to any individual $i>3$ will play H is then exactly $v/c$, which makes all such individuals indifferent between H and D. The probability that an opponent to individual $1$ will play H is less than $ v/c$, so H is that individual's unique best reply.
-Likewise, the probability that an opponent to player $2$ will play H exceeds $v/c$, and thus D is that player's unique best reply.
-In sum, the population strategy profile $\left( H,D,x,x,...,x\right) $ constitutes a Nash equilibrium in the population game.

-In the unique symmetric population equilibrium, the probability for conflict in each random match is $q^{\ast }=v^{2}/c^{2}$.
-We conjecture that this probability is a good approximation of the probability of fights in all equilibria for $N$ large.
-For even in the polar case to symmetric equilibrium, namely, when all individuals $i<Nv/c$ play H and the others D (and $Nv/c$ is not an integer), the probability of a fight in a random matching also tends to $q^{\ast }$:

-Another conjecture is that, when $N$ is large, the average wealth process follows closely the solution trajectories of the mean-field equations.
+One would guess that when $N$\ is large, then the average-wealth process follows closely the solution trajectories of its mean-field equation.
 To make this precise, suppose that all individuals in all matches play the unique ESS, $x^{\ast }=v/c$.
-Taking expectations in (\ref{w}) suggests the following time-homogeneous ordinary differential equation for the dynamics of expected average wealth, $w(t)=\mathbb{E}\left[ \bar{W}^{N}\left( t\right) \mid \bar{W}^{N}\left( t\right) =w_{o}\right] $:
+Taking expectations in (\ref{w}) suggests a simple time-homogeneous ordinary differential equation for the dynamics of expected average wealth, from any initial state.